The Overseas Investment Amendment Act 2018 came into force on 22 October 2018.

 The changes introduced two new consent pathways for forestry investments (including freehold land and forestry rights).
 One of these is a modified version of the existing benefit test.
 They also extended the overseas investment regime to cover non forestry profits a prendre (rights to take).

-This poster provides an overview of the changes.
+This information graphic provides an overview of the changes (PDF, 210KB) (PDF 210KB).